Red-Hat-EMEA-Portfolio-SSA/bcluc2_setup_deployvms/README.md

 ## mschreie@mschreie
 ## mschreie@rhel9msi.example.com

-# I'm working with execution environments, whihc are needed for the different
+# I'm working with execution environments, which are needed for the different
-# moduels.
-I do not have one EE which just works for everything due to
-# dependencies.
+# modules. (e.g hpe.oneview and community.vmware vmware.vmware_rest)
-# bcl-ov:12
+# bcl-ov:18

 echo "start the ssh-agent like this:"